 It can be a grey area for sure.

 I would say secondhand refers to anything that has been worn before you bought it, whether it’s a gap shirt someone just bought and donated or a 30s dress.

 Vintage definitely has to do with age, and I would agree with the 10 to 15 years.
 I’m not 100% sure that I agree that quality figures in to the definition of vintage, but I would agree that, like evolution, better quality pieces are the ones that survive.
 But people often talk about vintage concert t-shirts, and there are plenty of people who buy cheap dresses from vintage/secondhand stores that are vintage but are not necessarily fine materials or super-high quality.

 Vintage clothing has to be distinctively and clearly from another era, whether it’s the style of the clothing or the little details like metal zippers, old tags etc. that let you know it’s old. it’s definitely more special than “secondhand”... as for me, I usually just call it thrifted (since that’s where I get most of my clothes anyway) unless I’m sure it’s actually as old as it looks.
-To me, “secondhand” is more like hand-me-downs or less unique used clothing.posted over 5 years ago
+To me, “secondhand” is more like hand-me-downs or less unique used clothing.posted almost 6 years ago